voxeet/comms-sdk-flutter-getting-started/README.md

 ),
 ```

 After joining a conference, the application must listen to changes on the list of participants to update the UI.
-To listen to changes define the **onParticipantsChangeSubscription** and **onStreamsChangeSubscription** in the **initState()** method:
+To listen to the changes, define the **onParticipantsChangeSubscription** and **onStreamsChangeSubscription** in the **initState()** method:

 ```dart
 // Step 7: Define StreamSubscriptions